This Lipstick Leads A Double Life & We Didn't Even Know It

-This week, we discovered that one of favorite lipsticks actually has a secret compartment.
-We were shocked.
-If we didn't know this about one of our faves, what else didn't we know about?
-So we investigated.
-Turns out, there are a few other products that are playing coy with their functions, and we've gathered them all for you here.

-E.L.F. moisturizing lipsticks, those fan favorite hydrating lip pigments you can find at the drugstore, have a secret compartment at the bottom of the tube — and we had no idea.
-Twitter user @spoopykitten first discovered what was hidden behind the teensy color square.
-At first, there were assumptions it was a balm:

-E.L.F. moisturizing lipsticks, those fan favorite hydrating lip pigments you can find at the drugstore, have a secret compartment at the bottom of the tube — and we had no idea.
-Twitter user @spoopykitten first discovered what was hidden behind the teensy color square.
+E.L.F. moisturising lipsticks, those fan favourite hydrating lip pigments you can find at the drugstore, have a secret compartment at the bottom of the tube — and we had no idea.
+Twitter user @spoopykitten first discovered what was hidden behind the teensy colour square.
 At first, there were assumptions it was a balm:

 THE BOTTOMS OF ELF LIPSTICKS POP OFF AND ARE LIP BALMS??? pic.twitter.com/vbEIcwJiAW— zofie (@spoopykittten) October 23, 2016